openaq/aqi-hub/docs/indices/canada.md

 ## Methods

 Canada’s AQHI uses 3-hour averaging periods of PM2.5, O3, and NO2.
 A 3-hour averaging period was chosen as it provides more stability than a 1-hour averaging period [^1].
 It is not specified if this 3-hour average is rolling.
 Data from at least 2 hours out of the 3-hour period is required for the AQHI calculation; if this requirement is not met, the 3-hour average is set to ‘missing’ [^1].
-If more than 6 rolling 3-hour averages are missing, the daily 3-hour maximum was set to missing [^1].
-Note that this procedure is described in a report outlining a recommendation for an improved AQHI [^1] and is confirmed by the Alberta government website to be the same procedure for calculating the national AQHI [^5].
+If more than 6 rolling 3-hour averages are missing, the daily 3-hour maximum is set to missing [^1].
+This procedure is described in a report outlining a recommendation for an improved AQHI [^1] and is confirmed by the Alberta government website to be the same procedure for calculating the national AQHI [^5].
 The 3-hour averaging periods are plugged into the AQHI formula, a simple linear combination [^1]:

 ```tex